-20. Are there post-clearance obligations imposed on the parties for a clearance decision to remain valid?
+21. Are there post-clearance obligations imposed on the parties for a clearance decision to remain valid?

 The Antitrust Law does not provide post-clearance obligations for a clearance decision to remain valid.
-Still, CADE may impose remedies (either structural, behavioural, or both) as a condition for clearance.
+Still, CADE may impose remedies (either structural, behavioural, or both) as a condition for clearance CADE's Attorney General Office is in charge of monitoring the parties' compliance with CADE's decision.

-21. Is there a simplified notification procedure with accelerated review periods?
+22. Is there a simplified notification procedure with accelerated review periods?
 What type of transactions qualify?

 Under CADE's Resolution No. 02/2012, as amended, the following transactions are eligible for fast-track review: (i) the formation of non full-function joint ventures; (ii) transactions not involving horizontal overlap or vertical integration; (iii) in case of horizontally related parties, where the parties have a combined market share of up to 20 per cent; (iv) in case of vertically related parties, where the parties hold a market share of up to 30 per cent in any of such markets; (v) horizontal mergers resulting in a Herfindahl-Hirschman Index variation below 200, as long as the transaction does not result in the control of more than 50 per cent of the market; and (vi) other cases at the discretion of the authorities.
-Although accelerated review periods are not provided by the law or applicable regulation, in practice transactions eligible to be reviewed under the fast-track process are cleared on average in one month.
+Although accelerated review periods are not provided by the law or applicable regulation, in practice transactions eligible to be reviewed under the fast-track process are cleared on average in 20 days.

-22. Are there special rules applicable for public takeover bids, private equity transactions or for corporate restructuring under bankruptcy procedures?
+23. Are there special rules applicable for public takeover bids, private equity transactions or for corporate restructuring under bankruptcy procedures?